ReaperOAK/KCAdashboard/src/components/attendance/docs.md

 - Uses `SettingsForm`, `ErrorAlert`, and `AttendanceSettingsSkeleton`.
 - Fully responsive, accessible, and uses color tokens from `colour_scheme.md`.
 - Success message shown on save, with fade-in animation.
+- **Modularized**: All logic and UI are separated for maintainability and performance.

 ### SettingsForm
 - Modular, focused form for editing attendance settings.